What Slack alternatives are there? 5 alternatives to Slack

 - GitHub and GitLab

 |Easy to install on existing infrastructure

-Mattermost: your data remains safe on your own server¶
+Mattermost, your data remains safe on your own server¶

-Mattermost is another open source Slack competitor that wants to do things better.
+Mattermost is another open-source Slack competitor that wants to do things better.
 The company specialises in secure company communication.
 Those that need to comply with strict security and compliance standards will often find it easier to keep all data on their own server.
 To do this, select your server during installation and specify the domain.
-Then specify whether the program is allowed to send push messages, check spelling, or start automatically every time it boots.
+Then specify whether the program is allowed to send push messages, check spelling or automatically start every time it boots.

 - Extended compliance support